davidiw/Grid-Appliance/griduser/README.txt

 Windows host:
-From Windows Explorer, open the \\gridappliance\griduser folder
+From Windows Explorer, open the \\gridappliance\griduser folder If that does not work, you may have an issue with incompatible workgroup names.
+This issue is due to Microsofts poor implementation of CIFS and can only be fixed by making the grid appliances workgroup equivalent to yours.
+This can be done by editing the file /etc/samba/smb.conf, making the workgroup equal to your's, and running /etc/init.d/samba restart.
+The above must be done while in super user mode, which can be accessed via sudo bash.

 Linux host:
 You need smbfs installed.
 Create a mount point (say, /mnt/appliance) and: